alex-lt-kong/the-nitty-gritty/cpp/02_constructor/README.md

 a copy constructor for us, if we don't define it explicitly.
     * But we can always create a copy constructor ourselves, usually its signature is just `MyClass::MyClass(const MyClass& myObject);`
+    * The implicit copy constructor could also be a trap.
+Say we have a raw pointer as a non-static member of a class, the implicit copy constructor could be added.
+But when we make a copy of the class, what will happen?
+    A copy of the pointer, not the memory on heap pointed by the pointer, will be provided, causing issues.

 ## References